 You are a ship in a classroom-shaped storm.
 But proactive teachers are anchored to the ocean floor.
 Waves rise and fall, storms come and go–you’re focused on your goal, not on the distractions.

 You want that anchor, trust me.
-So here are 4 easy steps—and a cheatsheet—to help you install the habit of being proactive.
+So here are 4 easy steps to help you install the habit of being proactive.

 Step 1.
 Stay true to your rules and procedures.
 You’re a teacher.
 You will always have some part of your day that’s basically putting out fires.
 But our rules, procedures, planning, and organizational systems enable us to stay proactive, preventing chaos.
 As long as we’re staying true to our procedures (from turning-in work to sharpening pencils) and our rules, we’re being proactive.